puppeteer/puppeteer/docs/api.md

 ##### Cooperative Intercept Mode and Legacy Intercept Mode

 `request.respond`, `request.abort`, and `request.continue` can accept an optional `priority` to activate Cooperative Intercept Mode.
-In Cooperative Mode, all intercept handlers are guaranteed to run and the interception is resolved to the highest-priority resolution.
+In Cooperative Mode, all intercept handlers are guaranteed to run and all async handlers are awaited.
+The interception is resolved to the highest-priority resolution.
 Here are the rules of Cooperative Mode:

 - Async handlers finish before intercept resolution is finalized.
 - The highest priority interception resolution "wins", i.e. the interception is ultimately aborted/responded/continued according to which resolution was given the highest priority.